Just Dance (video game series): Main series

 Released on October 25, 2016.
-This installment was unveiled at the Ubisoft E3 2016 conference on June 13.
+This installment was announced at the Ubisoft E3 2016 conference on June 13.
 It includes tracks by Anitta, Sia, Justin Bieber, The Weeknd, Major Lazer, OneRepublic, Fifth Harmony, Queen, Beyoncé, DNCE, and others.
-This is the only title in the series to be released on Microsoft Windows via Steam, and is the first to be released on the Nintendo Switch.
+This is the only title in the series to be released on Microsoft Windows via Ubisoft Connect and Steam, and is the first to be released on the Nintendo Switch.